jhkrug/jhkrug.github.io/_posts/2017-01-17-retirement_slope.md

 be optimistic that won't happen and that we can continue to be European citizens.

-By April, 2017 we'll have started settling in there, and I'll be available for consultancy work.
+By April 2017 we'll have started settling in there, and I'll be available for consultancy work.
 Given the ubiquity of cloud and communications tools, remote working is more than feasible for those parties innovative enough to embrace it.
 I can travel if an assignment